karolsluszniak/ex_check/README.md

 Above setup will consistently check the project using just the test build, both locally and on the CI.

+### Avoiding false negatives of `unused_deps` check

+You may encounter an issue with the `unused_deps` check failing on the CI while passing locally, caused by fetching only dependencies for specific instead of all deps.
+If that happens, remove the `--only test` (or similar) from your `mix deps.get` invocation on the CI to fix the issue.

 ## Documentation

 Learn more about the tools included in the check as well as its workflow, configuration and options